Justice-Hammer/threat-hunting-detections/README.md

 ## About

 I'm a threat hunter and incident responder.
 This repo is where I publish finished work: detections that fired on real intrusions, hunt playbooks built around actual adversary behavior, and research notes on attack techniques I've had to understand deeply enough to detect.
+I am experimenting with Claude Code (specifically claude-obsidian) to collect public threat intel.
+All collected data is analyzed by me (a human).

 Everything here started as internal case work.
 Cases are scrubbed before publishing: no client names, no victim identifiers, no proprietary context.
 What remains is the tradecraft: the detection logic, the hunt queries, the TTP analysis (which I think is more useful to the community than case details anyway).